axibase/atsd/finance/README.md

 **Axibase Time Series Database** is a scalable platform for storing and analyzing financial market data such as trades, quotes, and session summaries.

 ATSD provides customers easy-to-use querying tools and APIs to perform quantitative research, analyze transaction costs as well as backtest trading algorithms.
-Unlike traditional tick stores which are updated on `T+1` basis, ATSD is optimized for streaming data from self-aggregated, consolodated, and direct exchange feeds available to the client.
+Unlike traditional tick stores which are updated on `T+1` basis, ATSD is optimized for streaming data from self-aggregated, consolidated, and direct exchange feeds available to the client.

 Supported data types include: